pdol9/ft_malcolm/README.md

 ## Introduction

 This is a networking project, based on ARP and 2nd (Data Link) Layer of OSI model.
-Purpose of the project is to carry out spoofing attack on a target host using modified ARP and Ethernet headers.
+Purpose of this project is to carry out spoofing attack on a target machine using modified ARP and Ethernet headers.
 As such it also serves as an introduction to `man in the middle attack`.

-Goal of the assignment is to see an entry of attacker's spoofed IP and MAC addresses in the ARP table on target host machine.
+Goal of the assignment is to see an entry of attacker's spoofed IP and MAC address in the ARP table on target machine.

 ### Description